Mitre 10

 Mitre 10 is an Australian retail and trade hardware store chain.
-Operations are based on a cooperative system, where the store owners are members of the national group and each has voting rights.
+Operations are based on a cooperative system, where the store owners are members of the National group.
 The chain name references the mitre joint.
-There are over 400 "Mitre 10" and its associated "True Value Hardware" franchises throughout Australia.
+There are over 400 "Mitre 10" locations throughout Australia.

 History

 The move to set up a co-operative group of hardware stores originated from a meeting of seven men who would become Mitre 10's founders – Tom Molomby, Tom Danaher, Reg Buchanan, Jack Womersley, Ian Nisbet, Bill Davey and Bill Wilson – held at Buchanan's home in Balwyn, Victoria, on 29 June 1959.

 This move occurred specifically to maximise funds and energy with regards to advertising and promotions and to demonstrate that independent operators offered service, advice and competitive prices.

 The new company soon expanded operations, with fifteen New South Wales members joining the group by February 1961.
 Queensland soon followed with seven retailers, under the chairmanship of Arthur Scurr, joining the cooperative in January 1962, followed by a further 16 members from Newcastle in October the same year.
 With the company successfully operational in the three Eastern states of Australia by the end of 1962, South Australia and Western Australia soon started running their own state-based co-operatives, and attention turned to Tasmania.

 In June 2004 Mitre 10 Australia opened its first "destination hardware" or "big-box" chain at Beenleigh, Queensland.

 In late 2008 Woolworths and Mitre 10 Australia held talks on the potential acquisition of the company.
 The Australian Financial Review reported that Mitre 10 Australia had held talks with other companies since beginning to find a major buyer or investor, although in early 2009 Woolworths decided the company structure was too complex for a takeover.
 Mitre 10 Australia was believed to be in talks with Metcash.
 UBS analysts said Metcash had been on lookout for a "fourth pillar" for some time to add to its operations, and that Mitre 10 might be perfect.

 In late 2009 Mitre 10 Australia announced that they were searching for a major investment or buyer.
 In November 2009, Metcash released a statement to the Australian Securities Exchange with a proposal for Metcash to take 50.1% in the Mitre 10 Hardware Group for A$55 million cash injection.
 The deal proposed giving Metcash the right to buy the remaining 49.9% in the company at the end of 2012 or 2013.
 In March 2010 98% of Mitre 10 Australia shareholders voted in favour of the Metcash bid.
 Metcash acquired the rest of Mitre 10 in 2012.